-To request an emergency transfer, the tenant shall notify the PHA's management office and submit a written request for a transfer to any PHA office.
-The PHA will provide reasonable accommodations to this policy for individuals with disabilities.
+To request an emergency transfer, the tenant shall notify COC's management office and submit a written request for a transfer.
+COC will provide reasonable accommodations to this policy for individuals with disabilities.
 The tenant's written request for an emergency transfer should include either:

-- 1. A statement expressing that the tenant reasonably believes that there is a threat of imminent harm from further violence if the tenant were to remain in the same dwelling unit assisted under the PHA's program; OR - 2.
+- A statement expressing that the tenant reasonably believes that there is a threat of imminent harm from further violence if the tenant were to remain in the same dwelling unit assisted under COC's program; OR - 2.
 A statement that the tenant was a sexual assault victim and that the sexual assault occurred on the premises during the 90-calendar-day period preceding the tenant's request for an emergency transfer.